 Is Deductible Necessary?

 A deductible is common with collision and comprehensive insurance policies.
 The policyholder pays this amount out of pocket when filing a claim.
-You cannot file an auto glass replacement claim if the replacement cost exceeds the deductible.
+Therefore you cannot file an auto glass replacement claim if the replacement cost exceeds the deductible.

 For example, if your deductible is set at $500 and the glass replacement cost is only $250, the insurance company will not support the claim, and you will have to bear the full replacement cost.